Who We Are

 Meet our board members

-Our statement assumes shared definitions of the following:
+We assume shared definitions of the following:

 Diversity Symbol.
 Four hands in different shades of blue and white, overlapping.